The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 The school’s recess equipment is reserved for use during school hours.
 It is stored in large buckets near the doors where students have free access on their way out to play.
 The students are expected to return equipment after using it.

-The children have access to the “far park” to use the swings, climber and sand box if they have the permission of the recess supervisor.
+The children have access to the “far park” to use the swings, climber and sand box only when accompanied by a recess supervisor.
 The swings are the outer boundary of the recess space.
 The far park is not available for use during the lunch hours or during the months when there is snow on the ground.

 Students who are directly supervised by a parent or child care provider are permitted to stay after school.
 The students must have their own equipment, as the school’s equipment is not available at that time.

-During the winter months, a skating rink is created at the end of the school.
+During the winter months, a skating rink is created at the end of the school grounds.
 Montrose students are expected to stay off the ice during recesses and while travelling to and from school.

 -17° to -25° C